Eating Disorder Awareness: Key Facts, Signs, & Support

 • 91% of college-aged women admitted to controlling their weight through dieting.
 As statistics show, this concern endures throughout one’s life.

-• In a weight-class sport (wrestling, rowing, horseracing) and aesthetic sports (bodybuilding, gymnastics, swimming, diving), about 33% of male athletes are affected by disordered eating, and in female athletes, estimates up to 62% are affected by disordered eating.
+• In weight-class sports (wrestling, rowing, horseracing) and aesthetic sports (bodybuilding, gymnastics, swimming, diving), about 33% of male athletes are affected by disordered eating, and in female athletes, estimates up to 62% are affected.

 • In a 2015 survey of college students, transgender students were significantly more likely than members of any other group to report an eating disorder diagnosis in the past year, likely in attempts to control or change their appearance.